wolfSSL/wolfssl-examples/pq/ml_dsa/README.md

   -?                         show this help
 ```

+## Keygen, sign, and verify

+This will generate a keypair with security category 5, then
-Signing and verifying a test message with Category 5, and writing the keys,
+sign and verify a test message, and write the keys, message,
-message, and signature to `*.key` and `*.bin` files:
+and signature to `*.key` and `*.bin` files:
 ```
 ./ml_dsa_test -c 5 -m "my test message" -w
 info: making key